OmkarShivam/OmkarShivam/README.md

 ## ⚡ Fun Fact

-In my free time, I like to solve coding problems on platforms like GeeksforGeeks and read tech articles to stay updated with the latest trends and developments in the tech industry.
+In my free time, I enjoy reading interesting tech facts.
+For example, did you know the first computer 'bug' was an actual bug?
+In 1947, engineers found a moth trapped in the Harvard Mark II computer, causing it to malfunction.
+They logged it as the 'first actual case of a bug being found,' which is how the term 'debugging' was born!

 ## 📫 Get in Touch